hemal7735/Filename-Beautifier-for-VIT-Academics-Course-Page-Files/README.md

 2. Click on **View Raw**.
 This will save the ***Filename Beautifier.exe*** to your Computer.
 3. Copy that file to the directory where you put all your Course Page Files.
 4. Double Click on ***Filename Beautifier.exe*** and perform your operations.

+  ***Warning:*** Don't run this application from any other Folder other than Folder containing your Course Page Files, it may rename      other files having filenames just like Course page files.